List on Bids44 →

 Factors That Affect Oppo Reno 14 Resale Value

-Availability of original box and accessories.
-Having the original VOOC/SuperVOOC charger, cable, and especially the retail box can add ₹500-1,500 to the perceived value.
+Original box and accessories.
+Having the original SuperVOOC charger, cable, and box adds perceived value and can fetch an extra ₹1,000-₹2,000.
 Buyers appreciate a complete package.

 Maintenance Cost Breakdown (India, 2026)